News in brief, spring 2016

 Another Holly with a Sheffield journalism background is enjoying media success – with the publication of her fourth novel since graduating in 2008.

 Holly Bourne's How Hard Can Love Be? hit the bookshops in February, described by reviewers as "a really satisfying page turner" and "searingly honest".

 The author studied BA Journalism Studies at Sheffield and writes fiction for a teenage audience while working full time for TheSite.org, an advice website for young people.

 Omar's expert commentary on Middle East

-One of the newest researchers in the Department of Journalism Studies has made high-profile academic and media appearances to discuss the role of the media as political upheaval sweeps through the Middle East.
+One of the newest researchers in the The School of Journalism, Media and Communication has made high-profile academic and media appearances to discuss the role of the media as political upheaval sweeps through the Middle East.

 Dr Omar Al-Ghazzi was invited to speak at Central European University in Budapest in January and gave a lecture entitled 'From the Arab Spring to ISIS: On the Mediation of History in Arab Politics'.

 His insights were also recently broadcast to viewers of Al Jazeera English, where Omar provided expert commentary in a special edition of The Listening Post (see video) looking at how the media reports from conflict-torn Syria.

 Omar joined the department in 2015 as Lecturer in Journalism, Politics and Public Communication.
 He has worked as a journalist in New York and the Middle East and now researches media, politics and identity in the contemporary Middle East.